Compiled by Tony Rigby

 Although the official date of closure of Bretton Hall as an educational institution was 31st August 2007, attendance of students ended on 27th July.
 On that day, after students and most staff had left the building, Alan Parker visited the college to take further photographs of the buildings and campus.

-Alan visited most areas and took many photographs, which can be viewed by clicking on the links below.
+Alan visited most areas and took many photographs, which can be viewed by clicking on the following link:

 2007 - Nov 2nd Press Release from Wakefield Council

 Wakefield Council issued a Press Release stating that the Council's Committee had decided to grant a lease for Bretton Hall to Rushbond plc, and a similar lease for the Bretton Hall Estate to Yorkshire Sculpture Park.

 2008 - Jan 18th - Death of Foundation Tutor

 Seonaid Robertson - Head of Art - died nine days before her 96th birthday.